Flood v. Kuhn: Major League Baseball v. Crist

 Florida officials again attempted to investigate MLB in the wake of its 2001 contraction plan, which would have shut down two franchises that conducted spring training in the state.
 Again MLB responded that the antitrust exemption applied to quash the state's civil investigative demands (CIDs).
 On appeal, an Eleventh Circuit panel revisited the issue of Milwaukee Braves: what aspects of baseball can state antitrust law regulate?

-Judge Gerald Bard Tjoflat wrote that the amount of teams that play was another decision "integral to the business of baseball" and thus beyond the reach of federal law.
+Judge Gerald Bard Tjoflat wrote that the number of teams that play was another decision "integral to the business of baseball" and thus beyond the reach of federal law.
 A paragraph in Flood that briefly addressed the state antitrust issue was, while "hardly a model of clarity", led him to accept MLB's theory that under the Supremacy Clause, "the Supreme Court's Commerce Clause jurisprudence, when applied to professional baseball, must be read to establish a unique per se rule that prohibits the application of state antitrust laws when the federal exemption is triggered ...
 [F]ederal law establishes a universal exemption in the name of uniformity."
 (Note: In a 1997 dictum, Richard Posner, Chief Judge of the Seventh Circuit, read Flood as a rare instance where Congress had, through conferring an antitrust exemption, barred state antitrust enforcement.)
 In his conclusion, Tjoflat conceded that while "[t]he exemption was founded upon a dubious premise, and it has been upheld in subsequent cases because of an equally dubious premise", and it was thus understandable that Florida should seek a more limited exemption, that was nevertheless the prerogative of the Supreme Court or Congress.